Uyuni Salt Flats Tour from San Pedro de Atacama – 3 Days

 Howlanders’ Uyuni Salt Flats from San Pedro de Atacama includes extra comfort on the second night.
 You’ll be staying at The Tambo Loma Hotel, one of the finest salt hotels in the area.
 Enjoy a private room with a private bathroom, even if you booked the shared room option.

-Remember: if you'd like to enjoy the comfort of the private room on both nights, you’ll have to book the tour with the PRIVATE ROOM option.
+Remember: if you'd like to enjoy the comfort of the private room on both nights, you’ll have to select "private room" when booking the tour.

 DAY 3 Salt Hotel in Colcha K - Uyuni Salt Flats - Uyuni